-- G11.11 Holding companies' operating expenses (including allocation of overhead expenses) relating to the operation of the existing covered business should be allocated to the expense assumptions. - G11.12 All expected expense overruns affecting existing covered business, including holding company operating expenses, overhead costs and development costs such as those incurred in start-up operations, in the current year must be allowed for. - G11.13 Where costs of managing the covered business are incurred within service companies, profits or losses to the service companies are to be valued on a "look through" basis, so as to give a best estimate of the impact on future shareholder cash flows of the expenses to the group of running the covered business.
+G11.11 Holding companies' operating expenses (including allocation of overhead expenses) relating to the operation of the existing covered business should be allocated to the expense assumptions.

+G11.12 All expected expense overruns affecting existing covered business, including holding company operating expenses, overhead costs and development costs such as those incurred in start-up operations, in the current year must be allowed for.

+G11.13 Where costs of managing the covered business are incurred within service companies, profits or losses to the service companies are to be valued on a "look through" basis so as to give a best estimate of the impact on future shareholder cash flows of the expenses to the group of running the covered business.
 Actual and expected profit or loss to an internal group company on services provided to the covered business should be included in allowances for expenses in the MCEV.
-Where an external service company is used, the actual and future expected fees or charges should be allowed for in calculating the MCEV. - G11.14.
+Where an external service company is used, the actual and future expected fees or charges should be allowed for in calculating the MCEV.
+Where Solvency II is adopted for solvency reporting (as set out in G1.5) the approach to allowing for the costs of managing the covered business may be aligned to Solvency II methodology.

+G11.14.
 Company pension scheme deficits should be allocated to the covered business expense assumptions in an appropriate way.